Delaware Titled Vehicles Sold to Out-Of-State Buyer

 - If ownership is indicated on the front of the Delaware title as (AND) all sellers must sign and print their name in section 1.

-- The seller must also complete the back of the registration card or seller's report of sale (all new titles have a detachable report of sale located at the bottom of the title) and forward to the Division of Motor Vehicles:
+- The seller must also complete the back of the registration card and the seller's report of sale (report of sale is the detachable bottom portion of the title) and forward to the Division of Motor Vehicles:

 Delaware Division of Motor Vehicles